MAKENIQAL/FullScreenClient/README.md

-# Full-screen-client-for-webview
-Powerful library for handling full-screen mode in WebView
+#Powerful library to handle full-screen mode in WebView